Boko Haram video: My daughter still alive – Leah’s father – The Sun Nigeria

 Aidoghie Paulinus, Abuja

-Sharibu who spoke with our correspsondent, acknowledged to have listened to the video, saying that the development was sad and unfortunate.
+Sharibu who spoke with Daily Sun, confirmed that he listened to the video, saying that the development was sad and unfortunate.

-Recall that Taku, an aid worker with Action Against Hunger, a non- governmental organisation in Borno State who was abducted alongside five others, had in a recent video, said Leah and Alice who were earlier abducted by ISWAP, had been killed due to the inability of the government to secure their release.
+Grace Taku, an aid worker with Action Against Hunger, a Non Governmental Organisation in Borno State who was abducted alongside five others, had in a recent video said Leah and Alice who were earlier abducted by ISWAP, had been killed due to the inability of the government to secure their release.

 However, following efforts to secure their release, 104 of the abducted students were reported to have been released, with Leah still in captivity for refusing to renounce her religion.